-I had a sentimental, estrogen filled moment this week where I had handwritten notes to both my boys while they were in school, attached it to their bedroom doors and then went back to work.
-I thought it was a sweet gesture, and I think it’s important to let our kids know that we love them, we think they’re awesome, and blah, blah, blah.
+I had a sentimental, estrogen-filled moment this week.
+I had handwritten notes to both my boys, attached them to their bedroom doors, and then returned to work.
+I thought it was a sweet gesture, and I think it’s important to let our kids know that we love them, believe they are awesome, and blah, blah, blah.

 My mouth pops open and shut a few times like a fish, then I realize I still have the other gremlin to count on.
 He’s older and wiser, right?
 I walk to the hallway, and I see the note tossed carelessly on the floor, and I stop mid-stride, gaping at the paper. &#U+1F926;

-That’s when I realize the youngest gremlin was probably right.
-The only thing I need to do is feed them and they’re happy.
+That’s when I realized the youngest gremlin was probably right.
+The only thing I need to do is feed them, and they’re happy.

 Maybe the old saying was right after all.
-Maybe the way to a man’s heart is through his stomach.
+Perhaps the way to a man’s heart is through his stomach.
 Pfft.
 Whatever.
 Where’s the estrogen at?
-These testosterone filled gremlins make no sense to me.
+These testosterone-filled gremlins make no sense to me.

 To make my week a little brighter, I stumbled upon the video of the grandfather gremlin learning how to twerk. *rubs hands together* <insert diabolical laugh> So, for your enjoyment, here is a video of the gremlin patriarch twerking after my niece showed him how.
 Yep, this is my dad.
 (If you see zero blog activity over the next few weeks, he might’ve killed me for this.)